What it is

 Why it matters

 Friend groups are fragile.
-They dissolve when jobs change, people move, and lifestyles drift, and a one-off meetup can't rebuild them because a single good conversation has nowhere to go.
-Recurrence solves the two hardest problems of adult friendship at once: it removes the awkwardness of asking someone to hang out, because you'll both just be there next week, and it supplies the repetition that turns a familiar face into a friend.
-You don't have to be good at socializing.
-You have to keep showing up while the event does the work.
+They dissolve when jobs change, people move, and lifestyles drift, and a single good hangout can't rebuild them because one nice conversation has no follow-up attached.
+Recurrence solves the two hardest problems of adult friendship at once.
+It removes the awkwardness of the ask, because you'll both just be there next week and nobody has to work up the nerve to invite anyone.
+And it supplies the sheer repetition that turns a stranger into a regular and a regular into a friend.

 What to practice